Treatment for thyroid cancer depends on the type of thyroid cancer you have and how far it has spread.

 It's recommended that you:

 - limit the amount of dairy products you eat

-- don't take cough medicines or use sea salt as they both contain iodine
+- don't take cough medicines – these can contain iodine

-You should eat plenty of fresh meat, fresh fruit and vegetables, and pasta and rice.
-These are all low in iodine.
+- eat plenty of fresh meat, fresh fruit and vegetables, pasta and rice

-You should not resume breastfeeding after treatment for your current child, but you may safely breastfeed any babies you may have in the future.
+You should avoid breastfeeding your current child after treatment, but you can safely breastfeed any babies you may have in the future.